 Lifelong Passions, Service, and Learning in Pasadena

 An avid outdoorsman, Clarence loved taking his family to see new parts of the world.
-From skiing and hiking in Sun Valley, ID to making fresh juice from the oranges on his ranch in Porterville, CA, he loved to share his many hobbies and interests with his children and grandchildren.
+From skiing and hiking in Sun Valley, Idaho, to making fresh juice from the oranges on his ranch in Porterville, CA, he loved to share his many hobbies and interests with his children and grandchildren.
 He was a longtime supporter of the Navajo Relief Fund and served on the boards of the Episcopal Home and Planned Parenthood.

 Anne is remembered as a lifelong learner.
 She studied the teachings of Buddha and mediated daily for more than three decades.
 A passionate Francophile, she studied French throughout her life and visited Paris numerous times.
 The arts also captivated Anne, and she was a longtime member of the Pasadena Art Alliance.